Aschay/debezium-springboot-mysql-kafka/README.md

-# Change data capture with embedded debezium ,mysql and springboot
+# Change data capture with debezium , kafka ,mysql and springboot

 Implementing data replications with cdc design patter via an embedded debezium server that sits on top on kafka (event streaming platerfom) and create events to

 listen to our app-db (mysql database) changes (delete,update and adding operations) at row-level using transactional logs and replicate it in our cdc-db (mysql database )
+# 1.Using embedded debezium with springboot and mysql

-## 1.Configuring the embedded debezium
+## Configuring the embedded debezium

 ### adding the embedded server to our app